It isn’t every job interview that begins, “Come on in; make yourself comfortable. May I take your pants?”

 A press release from Pachauri’s own desk describes Witness Three as a disgruntled troublemaker bent on avenging her expulsion from a group she loved.
 In a pattern uncannily reminiscent of Witnesses One, Two and Four through Nine, she “had trouble accepting the science right from the start” and “was only asked to leave after multiple poor reviews [of her climate comprehension].”

 India is angry.
-People here want to know how such goings-on could go on, for so long, in a glass hemisphere in the heart of their capital city, and with no one the wiser.
+People here want to know how such goings-on could go on, for so long, in a glass hemisphere in the heart of their capital city, with no one the wiser.

 It’s a good question.
-India’s powerful and well-armed Diversity Inspectors had certainly set foot inside the Habitat Centre—not once, but practically once a month—acting on persistent tips that as many as 90% of Institute personnel were 29-year-old women with cup size C and upwards (heaving or voluptuous).
+India’s powerful and well-armed Diversity Inspectors had certainly set foot inside the Habitat Centre—not once, but practically once a month—acting on persistent tips that as many as 90% of Institute staff were 29-year-old women with cup size C and upwards (heaving or voluptuous).